Pylons/pyramid_cookbook/docs/auth/jwt_auth.rst

 (`In the header <https://docs.pylonsproject.org/projects/pyramid/en/latest/api/request.html#pyramid.request.Request.authorization>`_
 ) for evaluation to access protected views.
 So we will create a security policy to handle this.

-Lets assume we have a protected view
+Let's assume we have a protected view.

 .. code-block:: python